hurairamuzammal/Flutter-Projects-Collection/README.md

 2.Click Run or debug in "Main.dart" file.

 ## Publishing an APK file
-to publish an APK for the file simple run the command
+to publish an APK for the file simple run the command :
+$ Flutter build apk

+or alternativly

+$ Flutter build apk --release